-Gladstone Management is wholly owned by Gladstone Management Corp., Ltd., a company organized in the State of Delaware.
+Gladstone Management is wholly owned by Gladstone Management Corp., Ltd., and is a company organized in the State of Delaware.
 Gladstone Management Corp., Ltd. is controlled by David Gladstone, chairman of the board of directors and chief executive officer of the Company.
-Mr. Gladstone is the chairman of the board of directors and chief executive officer of Gladstone Management.
-Terry Lee Brubaker, president, director and chief operating officer of the Company, is a member of the board of directors of Gladstone Management and its chief operating officer.
+Mr. Gladstone is the chairman of the board of directors and chief executive officer of the Company, is a member of the board of directors of Gladstone Management and its chief operating officer.
 George Stelljes, III, executive vice president and chief investment officer of the Company, is a member of the board of directors of Gladstone Management and its chief investment officer.